JT-actual/FacialRecognition_Python3-OpenCV_RaspberryPi3/Step2_Build.md

 In this step, we will cover Installing & Compiling Python 3, OpenCV, and Dependencies.
 Let's get started!

 ### Dependencies
 In order for OpenCV to work properly, we need to load in a handful of dependencies ranging from dev tools to image and video libraries.
-Special thanks to Adrian Rosebrock @ PyImageSearch, as I referenced his content to ensure I structured this part of the tutorial properly.

 First up, if you did not update & upgrade all packages in the last step, please do so now.
 In terminal:
 ```